YOUNG WORKERS & SUSTAINABLE COFFEE

 We support worldwide coffee education thanks to the Coffee Guide written to be used by growers, processors, traders, exporters, coffee associations and people involved in transport, finance, quality control, certification and other sectors related to coffee in producing countries.
 The Spanish version received voluntary technical support from over 100 coffee personalities, organizations and companies.
 The Coffee Guide has been used as a resource in many seminars and workshops organized by ITC.

-Nicaragua SHG Rainforest Alliance
+Nicaragua SHG Rainforest Alliance Forest Positive Coffee

 Nicaragua SHG Olomega Supreme

 Nice bright cup, floral and citric notes, high consistency.
-Colibri SHG Olomega and Olomega Supreme are produced by a small farmers’ association belonging to the Chorotega indigenous community: Aldea Global.
-Aldea Global is a valuable association for the progress of Nicaraguan rural families who produce coffee in harmony with the environment and prioritizes social responsibility and gender equity.
+Colibri SHG Olomega and Olomega Supreme are produced by a small farmers’ association belonging to the Chorotega indigenous community: Aldea Coffee.
+Aldea Coffee is a valuable association for the progress of Nicaraguan rural families who produce coffee in harmony with the environment and prioritizes social responsibility and gender equity.
 Reach out to our team to provide you with more info here.

 Nicaragua SHG Olomega